suncoastlug/code-conduct/code-of-conduct.md

 ## 5. Consequences of Unacceptable Behavior

-Unacceptable behavior by other attendees, organizers, venue staff, sponsors, or other patrons of YAPC::NA venues will not be tolerated.
+Unacceptable behavior by other attendees, organizers, or other patrons of meeting venues will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.